WGLab/doc-ANNOVAR/docs/user-guide/download.md

 ## ANNOVAR main package

-Please join the ANNOVAR mailing list at google groups [here](https://groups.google.com/forum/#!forum/annovar) to receive announcements on software updates.
-Do NOT post questions there, as they will be rejected.
 You can post questions through Disqus in this website or just email me directly.

-The latest version of ANNOVAR (2018Apr16) can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).
+The latest version of ANNOVAR (2018Apr16) can be downloaded [here](http://download.openbioinformatics.org/annovar_download_form.php) (registration required).

 ANNOVAR is written in Perl and can be run as a standalone application on diverse hardware systems where standard Perl modules are installed.